Beaumaris Gaol: Executions

 Two hangings took place at Beaumaris.
 The first was that of William Griffith, in 1830, for the attempted murder of his first wife.
 On the morning of his execution he barricaded himself inside the cell.
 The door was eventually forced open and he was half dragged and half carried to the gallows.
 The second execution was that of Richard Rowlands in 1862, for murdering his father-in-law.
 He protested his innocence right up to the final moment and legend has it that he cursed the church clock from the gallows, saying that if he were innocent the four faces of the nearby church clock would never show the same time.
 Both men were buried within the walls of the gaol in a lime pit, but the exact location of their burial is unknown.
-The metal rivets which held the gallows in place, along with the two doors which the condemned man passed through, can still be seen from the street outside the gaol walls.
+The iron pins which held the gallows in place, along with the two doors which the condemned man passed through, can still be seen from the street outside the gaol walls.